Procurement Services (7000) Procedures

 .420 Departmental Direct Orders (DPOs) for Purchase Excludable from processing in eVA Procurement System

-The DPO (word document found on Procurement Web Site) is to be used for items when the department and/or the vendor needs paper documentation of an order that is not required to be entered into eVA (it is an eVA exclusion).
-The DPO may be used by university departments to purchase goods and services directly from a vendor if the total cost, including freight and taxes (if applicable), is $4999.99 or less with the exception of the items listed under "Restrictions" above.
+The DPO (word document found on Procurement Web Site) is to be used for items when the department and/or the vendor needs paper documentation of an order that is not required to be entered into eVA (it is an eVA exclusion). eVA may also still be used to process this type of order, using the "X02 PO Category Code.

 For all invoices without an eVA DO number shown on it, the department must complete an Accounting Voucher to initiate payment.